ACenterA/acentera-aws-serverless-cms-todo/README.md

 | GraphQL    | https://graphql.dev.acentera/ | Apollo GraphQL Server |
 | API Gateway Proxy | https://apiproxy.dev.acentera/ | API Gateway Proxy (acentera core or plugin routing) |

+# Create a new User

+Using the dynamodb endpoint, you can fetch an existing user by doing a scan where SK=USER

+Copy the JSON Object.

+Modify the title / email address to your new username

+Write as id : Calculate the md5 of the email address

+Write as password : {CLEAR}thePasswordInPlainText

+Update the Roles to be something like : [ "Editor" ]

 # Launching using AWS Serverless Repo

 Once you have deployed the serverless repo through the Serverless Repository, you should have a Cloudfront distributin created.